Sajjon/ViewComposer/README.md

 let fooLabel: FooLabel = [.custom(FooStyle([.foo("Foobar")])), .textColor(.red), .color(.cyan)]
 ```

-Here we create the `FooLabel` and styling it with our custom `FooStyle` (container for `FooAttribute`) while also styling it with `textColor` and `backgroundColor`.
+Here we create the `FooLabel` and styling it with our custom `FooStyle` (container for `FooAttribute`) while also styling it with `textColor` and `color`.
 This way you can combine custom attributes with "standard" ones.

 Whole code can be found [here in the example app](https://github.com/Sajjon/ViewComposer/blob/master/Example/Source/Views/FooLabel.swift)